MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field RawDeviceOK

 Specifies whether the driver for the underlying bus can drive the device if there is no function driver (for example, SCSI devices in pass-through mode).
-This mode of operation is called <a href="/windows-hardware/drivers/">raw mode</a>.
+This mode of operation is called [raw mode](/windows-hardware/drivers/).

 ### -field SurpriseRemovalOK

-Specifies whether the function driver for the device can handle the case where the device is removed before Windows can send <b>IRP_MN_QUERY_REMOVE_DEVICE</b> to it.
-If <b>SurpriseRemovalOK</b> is set to <b>TRUE</b>, the device can be safely removed from its immediate parent regardless of the state that its driver is in.
+Specifies whether the function driver for the device can handle the case where the device is removed before Windows can send **IRP_MN_QUERY_REMOVE_DEVICE** to it.
+If **SurpriseRemovalOK** is set to **TRUE**, the device can be safely removed from its immediate parent regardless of the state that its driver is in.

 For example, a standard USB mouse does not maintain any state in its hardware and thus can be safely removed at any time.
 However, an external hard disk whose driver caches writes in memory cannot be safely removed without first letting the driver flush its cache to the hardware.

-<div class="alert"><b>Note</b>  Drivers for USB devices that support surprise removal must set this to <b>TRUE</b> only when the IRP is being passed back up the driver stack.</div>
+Drivers for USB devices that support surprise removal must set this to **TRUE** only when the IRP is being passed back up the driver stack.
-<div> </div>

 ### -field WakeFromD0